ellenspertus/roman-numerals/README.md

 ### Create and checkout the branch

-You should create the branch and check it out separately:
+You can create the branch and check it out separately:
 ```
-git branch doc       # Create branch.
+git branch setup       # Create branch.
-git checkout doc     # Check out branch.
+git checkout setup     # Check out branch.
 ```
-I prefer to do them at the same time, because (1) I'm lazy and (2) I don't risk forgetting to check out the branch.
+I prefer to do them at the same time, because (1) I'm lazy and (2) I don't risk forgetting to check out the branch after creating it.
 ```
 git checkout -b doc  # Create and check out branch.
 ```